frankyates06/exatools-zeepreactorr/README.md

 Exatool is written in python and is able to retrieve the full text of an article (when free).
 Its purpose is to allow a better understanding of the material used by the scientific community using a keyword research.
 Python scripts to visualize the data are also available.
 The development is still ongoing and currently limited to the PubMed database of research articles.

-**If you have questions, find bugs, or ideas of features you would like to propose, do not hesitate to reach out to mattgitqna@gmail.com**
+**If you have questions, find bugs, or have ideas of features you would like to propose, do not hesitate to reach out at mattgitqna@gmail.com**

 ## Prerequisite